albop/tie_archive/session_1/index.md

 - So, what can machines do that is really intelligent?
   - speech recognition, language translation
   - drive a car
-  - play chess better than a man
+  - play chess better than a human
-  - play go, better than a man, without being a specialist, by learning on its own
+  - play go, better than a humman, without being a specialist, by learning on its own
   - [create](https://thispersondoesnotexist.com/), [imagine](http://www.yaronhadad.com/deep-learning-most-amazing-applications/)
   - have [empathy](https://replika.ai/)